sandaiiyahh/JavaScript30/07-Array Cardio Day 2/README.md

 ### 5. Splice vs Slice & Spread Syntax
  - When deleting an item off an array, [`Array.prototype.splice()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) is perfect if you don't mind mutating the original array.
- - But if you don't want the array to change, you can create a new array that only includes the updated values, leaving out the element you want to remove.
+ - But if you don't want the array to change, you can create a new array that only includes the updated values, leaving out the item you want to remove.

  ```javascript
  // Splice method: